Implementing a blocking source operator with the Java™ Operator API

 processThread.setDaemon(false);

-calls process is provided by an anonymous inner class that calls process()
+provided by an anonymous inner class that calls process() and logs any

-for the thread to complete before it marks the operator as complete.
+instance waits for the thread to complete before it marks the operator as complete.
+When

 processThread.start();

-the framework for subclasses to implement the no-argument process()
+for subclasses to implement the no-argument process() to loop and fetch

 final StreamingOutput<OutputTuple> out = getOutput(0);